Notebook of Avon Reah Smith-Ryan, 1942-1945

 Sunday 24 May 42.
 Our unemployed army still continues

 marching on its stomach.
-Yes the men have only pain meal
+Yes the men live only from meal

 to meal.
 Our rice ration fluctuates in quantity, quality and